fog/fog/lib/fog/rackspace/examples/README.md

 ## Download

-Examples using the Rackspace Open Cloud and Fog can be found in the [fog repository](https://github.com/fog/fog) under `/fog/lib/fog/rackspace/examples`.
+Examples using the Rackspace Open Cloud and Fog can be found in the [fog repository](https://github.com/fog/fog) under the directory `fog/lib/fog/rackspace/examples`.

 This repository can be downloaded via `git` by executing the following:

 	git clone git://github.com/fog/fog.git

-Optionally, you can download a zip by clicking on this [link](https://github.com/fog/fog/archive/master.zip)
+Optionally you can download a zip by clicking on this [link](https://github.com/fog/fog/archive/master.zip).

 ## Requirements

-These examples require the following:
+Examples require the following:

-* Cloud Files Account
+* Rackspace Open Cloud account
 * Ruby 1.8.x or 1.9.x
 * `fog` gem